 The maintenance of an accurate tax base and the location and appraisal of all real and personal property within the Town for inclusion in the Grand List are the responsibilities of the Assessor.
 The Grand List represents the total of assessed value for all taxable real and personal property located within the Town as of October 1.
 A Board of Assessment Appeals determines whether adjustments to the Assessor's list on assessments under appeal are warranted.
-Assessments are computed at seventy percent (70%) of market value at the time of the last completed revaluation (Grand List 10/1/18).
+Assessments are computed at seventy percent (70%) of market value at the time of the last completed revaluation, which was for the October 1, 2018 grand list.